bitnami-labs/sealed-secrets/README.md

 the original `Secret` are preserved, but not automatically reflected in the `SealedSecret`.

+By design, this scheme *does not authenticate the user*.
+In other words, *anyone* can create a `SealedSecret` containing any `Secret` they like (provided the namespace/name matches).
+It is up to your existing config management workflow, cluster RBAC rules, etc to ensure that only the intended `SealedSecret` is uploaded to the cluster.
+The only change from existing Kubernetes is that the *contents* of the `Secret` are now hidden.

 ## Details

 This controller adds a new `SealedSecret` third-party resource.
 The